 To take account of the preferences of all participating medical professionals and patient advocates, results from round one were used in the final analysis for those participants who did not take part in round two.
 The proportion of recommendations for inclusion in the OPBC research agenda and the median Likert rating of each knowledge gap were calculated separately for medical professionals and patient advocates.
 The mean of the proportion of recommendations and Likert ratings for the two groups was used for ranking of the knowledge gaps.
 Ranking was determined first by descending proportion of recommendations and second by descending Likert rating.
 The top 15 ranked knowledge gaps were selected to be discussed at the OPBC consensus conference as potential research priorities.

+Delphi participants

+There are currently no guidelines for the numbers of participants required for such a Delphi process.
+Given the complexity of identifying knowledge gaps in clinical practice and research in the field of oncoplastic surgery, we planned a priori to recruit a heterogeneous group of specialized surgeons and patient advocates for the process.
+Firstly, we pre-specified a minimum number of 85 OPBC surgeons from around the world with diversity in terms of background, career-stage, gender, and geography, representing clinicians who perform oncoplastic surgery in daily practice.
+Secondly, we planned to recruit a minimum of 15 OPBC patient advocates from different countries.
+The OPBC reflects a heterogeneous consortium of specialists and patient advocates.
+A first group of OPBC members consists of national coordinators and panellists who have permanent roles within the OPBC.
+They were invited to join the OPBC based on their expertise in breast cancer management with a practice primarily dedicated to management of breast cancer.11 A second group of OPBC members consists of breast surgeons from various backgrounds with different levels of experience who decided to join the OPBC by self-registration on the OPBC website.12 The OPBC patient advocacy group consists of patients who underwent breast cancer surgery with or without partial or whole breast reconstruction and volunteered to support the mission of the OPBC.
+A questionnaire was sent to all OPBC members during the Delphi process to evaluate their background characteristics.

 Consensus conference

-The consensus conference panel consisted of 63 special guests, OPBC panellists and OPBC patient advocates from 20 countries (see supplementary appendices 3A and 3B).
+The consensus conference panel consisted of 63 special guests, OPBC panellists and OPBC patient advocates from 20 countries (pages 12-15, supplementary material).
 Special guests were selected based on their expertise in medical oncology, radiation oncology, clinical epidemiology or biostatistics with representation from research support units and surgical trainees.
 The latter responded to a call for trainees in an OPBC newsletter.